How do I access a Standard?

 I get an error message when I try to open a downloaded standard.

-If you have attempted to open the secure PDF in a browser (ie. Chrome, Edge, Safari, etc.) then you will see an error message "Failed to load PDF document".
-Documents downloaded from Techstreet must be opened in the Adobe Acrobat Reader app.
+If you have attempted to open the secure PDF in a browser (ie. Chrome, Edge, Safari, etc.) then you will see an error message "Failed to load PDF document" or "We can't open this file".
+Documents downloaded from Accuris must be opened in the Adobe Acrobat Reader app.

 If you are opening the file in Adobe Acrobat Reader, you must also have the FileOpen plugin installed before you can view secure PDFs.

-I have found the standard I need, but the database says there are no licenses available at the moment and to try again in 10 minutes.
+I have found the standard I need, but the database says "All available licenses are currently in use.
+Try accessing this document later".

-Viewing documents online from Techstreet is restricted to a single concurrent user.
+Viewing documents online from Accuris is restricted to a single concurrent user.
 If you see this message it means someone else is currently viewing a standard online.
 Try again later.

 I have downloaded a standard previously, but when I go to open it with Adobe Acrobat Reader it says it is unable to open the file.